 - The top two industries in Jordan pertain to mineral exports (phosphates and potash) and the third industry is tourism.

 Since I’m on the topic of drinking, Jordan is primarily a Muslim country, therefore, alcohol is sparse.
 Western-owned hotels sell alcohol but it is incredibly expensive.
-A glass of Absolut vodka (not sure what a “glass” means) at the Grand Hyatt Amman carried the hefty price of 14 JD which, at the time or writing, is equal £14 / $21.
+A glass of Absolut vodka (not sure what a “glass” means) at the Grand Hyatt Amman carried the hefty price of 14 JD which, at the time of writing, is equal £14 / $21.
 I’d read that there were bars located on Rainbow Street (the main “going out” street), however, Peter and I walked the length of Rainbow Street and we did not see any bars.
 We did, however, see plenty of hubbly bubbly (hookah) cafes.
 Hookah smells horrible!
 I can’t stand it!

 I felt slightly uncomfortable walking on Rainbow Street as we stuck out like a sore thumb.
 Men were pointing and staring and I do not think I would have felt comfortable walking around alone, or even with a group of female friends, even though this area of town is considered to be safe.

-Still on the topic of drinking, there is an interesting “to go/drive-thru coffee” phenomenon in Jordan.
+Continuing on the topic of drinking, there is an interesting “to go/drive-thru coffee” phenomenon in Jordan.
 Coffee shops are typically super small shops or even just kiosks on the sidewalk.
 As we drove through Amman on the morning of our first full day, I noticed men running from the coffee shop/kiosk with cups of coffee and delivering the coffee to drivers waiting in their cars at traffic lights or who had pulled over to the curb.

 I asked Rad what the deal was with the “coffee runners” and he explained that it was the Jordanian version of take-away coffee.
 Drivers make eye contact with the coffee runner and then order his/her coffee by way of sign language.
 The coffee runner relays the message to the barista who then makes the coffee and then the coffee runner delivers the coffee to the driver.
 For as unorganized as Jordan appeared to be, their take-away coffee business runs like clockwork!